AllanPedaIPG/hello-world-docker-action/README.md

 # Hello world docker action

+## Step 1, create a minimal Dockerfile

+## Step 2, Creating an action metadata file (action.yml)

+## Step 3, create the code called by the acton file (the entrypoint)

+## Step 4, This file must be executable, check with `git ls-files --stage entrypoint.sh`

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log. https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action